sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.markdown

 ### Search Everywhere

 Searching for text in project files is a common feature in most IDEs, but searching for other things like actions in the menu bar or declarations are rare in other editors.
-The best thing you can search for files, menu actions,  and declarations with a single command: just double press the `Shift` button and [start searching everywhere][Search Everywhere].
+The best thing is that you can search for files, menu actions, and declarations with a single command: just double press the `Shift` button and [start searching everywhere][Search Everywhere].

 ![Search Everywhere](https://thepracticaldev.s3.amazonaws.com/i/3k8ow6bpl981zml7tz5c.gif)

 ### Prettier

-[Prettier] is an opinionated code formatter supporting many languages like Javascript, Typescript, CSS, HTML, etc. By using it, you can save time and energy by automating code formatting.
+[Prettier] is an opinionated code formatter supporting many languages like Javascript, Typescript, CSS, HTML, etc. By using it, you can save time and energy on code formatting.
 You can add Prettier to Webstorm [through its plugin][Prettier Webstorm Plugin].
 To make code formatting automatic, you have to add a file watcher also.
 [This file watcher][Prettier File Watcher] will listen to save events, and when it occurs, runs Prettier code formatting on the saved file.
 If you don't like automatic code updates, it can be done manually with a keyboard shortcut.